nathanl25/todo-lists/README.md

 ### 25/02/2025 -

 - Added exception handling(fields and not found)
-- Created findById route for todo domain
+- Created getById, getByName & updateTodo route for todo domain
+- Implemented modelmapper

 ## What did you struggle with?